 The SSD Process

 When it comes down to the SSD process itself, there is simply no escaping the fact that it can be highly complex, confusing and rife with technical information.
 There are also strict requirements, dates and deadlines and piles of paperwork that must be completed.
 At times when applicants may be grappling with physical and / or mental limitations, financial insolvency and emotional distress, navigating through the maze of bureaucratic red tape can be immensely difficult, if not nearly impossible.
-With so much riding on the approval of your claim or denial, working with proven attorneys from The Law Offices of Peter Angelos, P.C. can ensure that you have the strongest chance for success.
+With so much riding on the approval of your claim or denial, working with proven attorneys from Peter Angelos, P.C. can ensure that you have the strongest chance for success.

 Learn More About SSD Denials and How Our Firm Can Help